ii-lk/ii_Timer/README.md

-# CODBOTS_Timer Library
+# ii_Timer Library

-The CODBOTS_Timer library provides a simple timer class for managing time intervals.
-It includes a Timer class for individual timers and a CODBOTS_Timer class for managing multiple timers.
+The ii_Timer library provides a simple timer class for managing time intervals.
+It includes a Timer class for individual timers and a ii_Timer class for managing multiple timers.

 ## Timer Class